 SEMrush is extremely user-friendly.
 Nonetheless, it may take some time for you to acclimatise yourself with the user-interface, especially if you’re migrating from tools such as Moz Pro or Majestic.

 Having said that, there is absolutely no reason to worry as SEMrush has a wealth of resources which you can dig into to get a step-by-step guide to mastering the tool.
 Also tune into their webinars (both past and upcoming) to keep yourself updated with all the new features and functionalities.

 Customer support can make or break a company’s reputation.
 Needless to say, it’s one of the most important factors involved in a company’s success.

 This is especially true in case of services such as SEMrush where there is bound to be questions and queries from a highly active SEO community.

-SEMrush also organizes webinars on a regular basis where they unveil new features and provide some actionable tips to improve your SEO and PPC.
+SEMrush provides support mainly through their comprehensive knowledge base and email.
+They also organize webinars on a regular basis where they unveil new features and provide some actionable tips to improve your SEO and PPC.